 13. Use a Paint Bucket as a Caddy

 One simple and free shed organization idea is to repurpose a paint bucket as a storage caddy.
 For example, take a galvanized paint bucket and turn it into a garden hose caddy.
-Just drill a few holes in the bottom of the bucket and screw the bucket to the wall.
+You can complete this shed organization hack by drilling a few holes in the bottom of the bucket and screwing the bucket to the wall.
 Next, wrap a hose around the bucket and store items like paint brushes inside.

 14. Add Ventilation Using Chicken Wire

 Because stagnant air heats up, too, it’s crucial to ensure that air circulates throughout the shed.
 However, paint and oil can be flammable or explosive if they get too hot.
 Windowless sheds protect against trapped sunlight and a superheated interior.

 Remember, a windowless shed doesn’t have to be airtight.
 Add air vents and cover them with chicken wire to discourage animals while allowing cool air to circulate.
 During warm months, keep the shed door open while you’re working.